lshdlut/mujoco-wasm-forge/README.md

 - This repo does not ship a front-end demo; for UI demos consider the maintainer’s fork: https://github.com/lshdlut/mujoco_webfork
 - Local tools, caches, and experimental scripts are ignored via `.gitignore` by design.

+## Provenance

+Portions of this repository’s configurations, CI workflows, and documentation were authored or adapted with the assistance of generative AI, and were subsequently reviewed and validated by a human maintainer.